HumanSignal/label-studio/docs/source/guide/stats.md

 > Beta documentation: Label Studio Enterprise v2.0.0 is currently in Beta.
 As a result, this documentation might not reflect the current functionality of the product.

 Label Studio Enterprise Edition includes various annotation and labeling statistics.
 The open source Community Edition of Label Studio does not perform these statistical calculations.
 If you're using Label Studio Community Edition, see [Features of Label Studio](label_studio_compare.html) to learn more.

 ## Task agreement

 Task agreement shows the consensus between multiple annotators when labeling the same task.
-There are several types of task agreement in LSE:
+There are several types of task agreement in Label Studio Enterprise:
-- a per-task agreement score, visible on the Data Manager page.
+- a per-task agreement score, visible on the Data Manager page for a project.
 This displays how well the annotations on a particular task match across annotators.
-- an inter-annotator agreement matrix, visible on the SOMETHING page.
+- an inter-annotator agreement matrix, visible on the Dashboard for a project.
 This displays how well the annotations from specific annotators agree with each other in general, or for specific tasks.

 You can also see how the annotations from a specific annotator compare to the prediction scores for a task, or how they compare to the ground truth labels for a task.